cwinland/FastMoq/README.md

 ## Breaking Change

+- 2.22.1213 => Removed support for .NET Core 3.1 in FastMoq.Core.
+Deprecated .NET Core 5 and moved package supporting .NET Core 5.0 from FastMoq to FastMoq.Core.
 - 1.22.810 => Removed setters on the MockerTestBase virtual methods: SetupMocksAction, CreateComponentAction, CreatedComponentAction
 - 1.22.810 => Update Package Dependencies
 - 1.22.728 => Initialize method will reset the mock, if it already exists.
 This is overridable by settings the reset parameter to false.